var mocha = require('mocha');

 ⬅️ Turkey 2012 - we ate a lot :: Further robot house progress ➡️

-Paul Clarkeʼs weblog - I live in Hythe in the deep South.
-Wed to Clare + father to 2, I am a full-stack web developr, and I do js / Node, some ruby, python, php ect ect.
-I like pubs, running, eating, home-automation + other diy jiggery-pokery, history, tree stuff, Television, squirrels, pirates, lego, + TIME TRAVEL.
+Paulʼs blog - I live near Folkestone in the deep South.
+Wed + father to two, I'm a full-stack web developr, + I do js / node, some ruby, python, php ect ect.
+My hobbies are pubbing, parkrun, restaurants, home-automation and other diy jiggery-pokery, history, tree stuff, telly 📺, squirrels, pirates ☠️, lego, + TIME TRAVEL.